Guide to California DUI Consequences, Penalties & Laws

 What if You Refuse the Breathalyzer and Blood Tests?

-Under California VC 23612, a person who drives a motor vehicle is deemed to have given his or her consent to chemical testing of his or her blood or breath to determine blood alcohol content if lawfully arrested for DUI.
+Under California VC 23612, a person who drives a motor vehicle is deemed to have given his or her consent to breathalyzer or other chemical testing of his or her blood or breath to determine blood alcohol content if lawfully arrested for DUI.
 If you refuse BAC testing, the minimum suspension is increased to 1 year for the 1st DUI offense.
 You will also not be eligible to receive a restricted license or driving privileges for work.

 The DMV gives you the right challenge this suspension, but you are required to request the hearing within 10 days of your DUI arrest or forfeit the right.
 Our experienced DUI lawyers can increase your chances of successfully challenging the suspension.